 Step 3.
 Installing OwnCloud 10.

-First thing to do is to go to OwnCloud’s download page and download the latest stable version of OwnCloud, At the moment of writing this article it is version 10.0.3:
+The first thing to do is to go to OwnCloud’s download page and download the latest stable version of OwnCloud, At the moment of writing this article it is version 10.0.3:

 Extract Owncloud and change the permission: